flutter/.github/SECURITY.md

 If you believe that an existing issue is security-related, we ask that you send an email to `security@flutter.dev`.
 The email should include the issue ID and a short description of why it should be handled according to this security policy.

+Security issues (other than via issue [72555](https://github.com/flutter/flutter/issues/72555)) are not tracked explicitly in the issue database.

 ## Disclosure Process